sframe-wg/sframe/draft-ietf-sframe-enc.md

 ### Decryption

 Before decrypting, a client needs to assemble a full SFrame ciphertext.
-When SFrame is applied per-packet, this is done by extracting the payload of a decrypted SRTP packet.
-When SFrame is applied per-frame, the receiving client buffers all packets that belong to the same frame using the frame beginning and ending marks in the generic RTP frame header extension.
-Once all packets are available and in order, the receiver forms an SFrame ciphertext by concatenating their payloads, then passes the ciphertext to SFrame for decryption.
+When an SFrame ciphertext may be fragmented into multiple parts for transport (e.g., a whole encrypted frame sent in multiple SRTP packets), the receiving client collects all the fragments of the ciphertext, using an appropriate sequencing and start/end markers in the transport.
+Once all of the required fragments are available, the client reassembles them into the SFrame ciphertext, then passes the ciphertext to SFrame for decryption.

 The KID field in the SFrame header is used to find the right key and salt for the encrypted frame, and the CTR field is used to construct the nonce.